 The major problem, I feel, is that the film itself lacks heart.
 Scott’s Gladiator, an adventure on the same kind of level, managed to evoke emotion and empathy, but Exodus doesn’t come close to this in terms of engagement.
 Moses should be a character who oozes courteousness and determination, but unlike many other re-tellings, it comes across as if Moses takes a bit of a back-seat to God, here, when the film needed him to be enforcing God’s messages as if he had all the power and magic.
 Instead, Bale’s character doesn’t have the strength a character like this needs, not by any fault of his own, however.

 The cast list exceptional.
 Bale and Edgerton are both brilliant in the leads, both giving strong performances but also very visually fitting.
 Their competitive chemistry is believable and they were the right choices for their roles, their characters just needed a tiny bit of tweaking.
-There’s a great supporting cast, too, including Aaron Paul and Ben Kingsley, so it’s definitely not the performances that can blamed for this film not quite hitting the spot.
+There’s a great supporting cast, too, including Aaron Paul and Ben Kingsley, so it’s definitely not the performances that can be blamed for this film not quite hitting the spot.

-Then again, you can’t beat DreamWorks’ The Prince of Egypt when you want a story of Moses that is both magical and educational, so for now I’m just going to stick with that.
+Then again, you can’t beat DreamWorks’ The Prince of Egypt when you want a story of Moses that is both magical and educational, so, for now, I’m just going to stick with that.